 Sustainable initiatives benefit your guests.
-They also help minimize your hotel’s environmental impact, reduce utility bills, and use resources more efficiently, all while differentiating your brand from competitors.
+They also help minimise your hotel’s environmental impact, reduce utility bills, and use resources more efficiently, all while differentiating your brand from competitors.
 The (eco-friendly) grass really is greener.
 And it’s good business.

 The quickest way to make a difference is to start with energy and resource conservation.
 These efforts will help the environment, as well as reducing your utility bills.
 Energy is typically a hotel’s biggest expense, and it’s possible to lower energy usage by 20-40% by using automatic control systems and occupancy sensors that go into energy-saving mode when a guest leaves their room.
 Everything adds up, especially when you consider that 35% of a hotel’s electricity consumption consists of miscellaneous uses.
 If you can’t afford to update control systems or switch to eco-friendly kitchen appliances, easy changes like LED light bulbs can go a long way in helping reduce energy usage.

-Water usage is another great place to implement sustainable changes, especially when you consider the fact that a hotel uses approximately 450-900 litres of fresh water every day for an occupied room.
+Water usage is another great place to implement sustainable changes, especially when you consider the fact that a hotel uses approximately 450-900 litres of freshwater every day for an occupied room.
 With a statistic like this, it’s safe to say that water conservation should be a cornerstone to any hotel’s eco-friendly initiative.
 Re-using towels, installing low-flow showers and toilets, and recycling grey water are all great ways to cut down on costs while benefiting the environment.

 Water and energy conservation is increasingly becoming standard in hotels around the world, especially in places where resources are scarce.
 Guests are starting to expect to see requests to reuse towels, and they’ll feel validated in their choice to book with you when they do.
-Plus, if there is any new technology or initiative they should know about, a hotel branded app can easily provide a tutorial or push notification to inform them of any measures your hotel is taking.
+Plus, if there is any new technology or initiative they should know about, a hotel-branded app can easily provide a tutorial or push notification to inform them of any measures your hotel is taking.

 2. The Three Rs: Reducing, Reusing, and Recycling Waste

-Thanks to a massive shift in guest’s perspective on the environment, recycling programs in hotels are now the norm rather than the exception.
+Thanks to a massive shift in the guest’s perspective on the environment, recycling programs in hotels are now the norm rather than the exception.
 But the green initiative doesn’t stop there (we’d have a very short eBook if it did!).
 Hotels can go beyond ‘just’ recycling paper and plastic and look for creative ways to reduce waste that guests will notice - and appreciate.

-One of the biggest ways you can make an impact when it comes to reducing waste is to replace small, single use toiletry bottles with refillable pump bottles.
+One of the biggest ways you can make an impact when it comes to reducing waste is to replace small, single-use toiletry bottles with refillable pump bottles.
 Marriott is a great example of how this seemingly little change can have a massive impact.
 So far, about 1000 of its hotels have added refillable toiletry bottles to their bathrooms.
 This prevents about 500 million smaller bottles from going to landfills every year.
-That adds up to about 1.7 million pounds of plastic, and a 30% reduction from their current plastic usage.
+That adds up to about 1.7 million pounds of plastic and a 30% reduction from their current plastic usage.

 Looking for smaller steps you can incorporate in your hotel?
 You can: